Become a Language Conversation Partner

 - Support and Leadership Opportunities: LCPs meet several times a quarter with their language team to discuss course content and best conversation practices.
 Experienced LCPs can become Lead LCPs, who organize their language team and run team meetings.

 - Must be a current Stanford undergraduate, co-term, or graduate student.
-See hourly work limits for undergraduate and graduate students.
+See the Undergraduate and Graduate Student employment guides for hourly limits.

 - Must be legally eligible to work in the United States.